-The objectives of the child nutrition cluster programs are to (1) assist states in administering food services that provide healthful, nutritious meals to eligible children in public and non-profit private schools, residential child care institutions, and summer recreation programs; and (2) encourage the domestic consumption of nutritious agricultural commodities.
+The objectives of the child nutrition cluster programs are to (1) assist states in administering food services that provide healthful, nutritious meals to eligible children in public and nonprofit private schools, residential child care institutions, and summer programs; (2) foster healthy eating habits in children by providing fresh fruits and fresh vegetables to children attending elementary schools; and (3) encourage the domestic consumption of nutritious agricultural commodities.

-These programs are administered by the Food and Nutrition Service (FNS) of the U.S. Department of Agriculture (USDA) through grants to state agencies.
+The Child Nutrition programs are administered at the federal level by the Food and Nutrition Service (FNS) of the US Department of Agriculture (USDA) through grants to state agencies.
 Each state agency enters into agreements with subrecipient organizations for local level program operation and the delivery of program benefits and services to eligible children.
 The types of organizations that receive subgrants under each program are described below under "Program Descriptions."

-USDA makes donated agricultural commodities available for use in the operation of all child nutrition programs except the SMP.
+USDA makes donated agricultural commodities available for use in the operation of all child nutrition programs (except the special milk program for children (SMP) and fresh fruit and vegetables program (FFVP)).
 FNS enters into agreements with state distributing agencies for the distribution of USDA donated foods.
 The state distributing agencies enter into agreements with local program operators, which are defined collectively as "recipient agencies."
 A state may designate a recipient agency to perform its storage and distribution duties.
 A state distributing agency may engage a commercial food processor to use USDA-donated foods in the manufacture of food products, and then deliver such manufactured products to recipient agencies.